Warkanlock/ThinkInReact/README.md

 Now yes, let's get to work, we are going to take to real and functional code the idea of the educational system that we commented and used as an example before.

-First of all we are going to create a new directory inside an empty folder in our operating system and run the command (before this, see [Annex](#annex)) to generate the initial configuration file of Node.JS
+First of all we are going to create a new directory inside an empty folder in our operating system and run the command (before this, see [Appendix](#Appendix)) to generate the initial configuration file of Node.JS

 ```
 npm init --y